Harry Ford (baseball): International career

 Ford plays for Great Britain in international competition because it is the birthplace of both his parents.
 At the 2023 World Baseball Classic (WBC) qualifiers in Germany in September 2022, he helped his team win all three of its games, homering in the team's final victory over Spain.
 His three home runs led the qualifiers, and his 8 RBI tied for the most.
 He then played for Great Britain in the 2023 WBC, hitting two home runs and batting .308 in four games.

 At the 2023 European Baseball Championship in September 2023 in the Czech Republic, Ford played catcher and DH and batted .429 with 3 home runs in 21 at-bats, leading the tournament with 12 RBI and 5 stolen bases.

 Personal life

 Growing up in the Atlanta area, Ford was a fan of Freddie Freeman and the Atlanta Braves.
 He competed against Freeman in the 2023 WBC.
 In 2025, Ford made his MLB debut in Atlanta and later greeted Freeman, then with the Los Angeles Dodgers, after collecting his first MLB hit.

-Ford's parents met in Georgia, where he was born.
+Ford's mother is black and his father is half black and half white.
+His parents met in Georgia, where he was born.
 They later divorced, and his father lives in the United Kingdom.
-His mother is black.
 As a child, he attended catching clinics led by former MLB catcher Charles Johnson.
 Ford said it would "be cool to change that stigma" regarding African-American catchers in MLB.

 Ford received the Mariners' "Dan Wilson Community Service Award" in 2023.
 In 2025, he pledged a donation for every home run he hit to a charitable organization that provides safe drinking water.
 He chose that cause after visiting Peru in January 2025.